VictoriqueMoe/umineko_quote_finder/README.md

 ## Features

-- Fuzzy search through all dialogue
+- Search through all dialogue
 - Filter by character and episode
 - Random quote generator
 - Scene context viewer — see surrounding dialogue for any quote